 Not sure how to create a team of successful salespeople?
 Start by hiring the right candidate.
 Making a bad hire will set your team off on the wrong foot.
 So, how do you know you’re making the right decision?
 Look for these six traits or the potential to cultivate these characteristics in candidates.
 A good manager can coach their employees and help encourage these soft skills in the workplace.

 Guide your sales reps in developing these six habits of successful salespeople.

 Maintaining focus is beneficial for any employee but is crucial in a salesperson.
 A sales job includes many facets like prospecting for leads, checking in on clients, preparing sales presentations, planning sales meetings and team meetings, and handling paperwork, etc. At times, it may be difficult for an employee to stay focused on what’s important.
 However, this is the habit that can boost a sales rep’s effectiveness.

 You can coach your employees to hone their focus and achieve success.
 Help them outline which accounts they need to focus on by providing comprehensive guidelines, qualifying and disqualifying criteria, and reinforcing their understanding of the ideal buyer persona.

 Set your sales reps up for wins by determining what works for them, which activities should be done when, and what tasks are highly essential to accomplish.

-Individuals who tend to listen more than they talk accomplish more than those who don’t.
+Individuals who tend to listen more than they talk accomplish more.
 This can be a hard habit to form though, so it may be difficult to find a candidate who fits this category.
 However, as a manager, you can train salespeople with the right questions and strategies, and reinforce them through coaching.